-- Why partition a disk? - Easy maintenance of file systems (backup) - Easy for system upgrade - Can avoid formatting other filesystems when a distribution is to be upgraded - Bootable partition must be within the first 1024 cylinders - Due to limitations in old BIOS, now this is not an issue. - How to partition? - Depends on the ultimate purpose for the system - Some investigation on space requirements for each filesystem is strongly recommended
+- Why partition a disk? - Easy maintenance of file systems - If a partition is broken, just mount the backup partition. - Easy for system upgrade - Can avoid formatting other file systems when a distribution is to be upgraded - How to partition? - Depends on the ultimate purpose for the system - Some investigation on space requirements for each filesystem is strongly recommended